Lumi-supercomputer/lumi-userguide/docs/runjobs/webui/index.md

 The _Login node shell_ launches a normal Linux shell on one of the login nodes.
 Any command that is running when the login shell browser tab is closed will stop.
-Note that the same rules apply here as during a normal ssh session.
+Note that the same rules apply here as during a normal ssh session from a terminal.
 **Login nodes are only for light pre/postprocessing**.

 ![Interactive login shell](../../assets/images/wwwLumiShell.png)

 The _Compute node shell_ launches a persistent shell on a compute node for heavier commands that should not be run on login nodes.